JacobRozak/bookCarer/README.md

 Not the most responsive app ever made

-but still gets the job done
+but still gets the job done, sometimes

+but sometimes it doesnt